khalid-el-masnaoui/Performance-Observability-Profiling-Pipeline/README.md

 - Redis-backed SPX trigger for automatic profiling of slow routes
 - Flamegraphs are stored, visualized and browsing via `/flamegraphs`
 - Alerts are sent to Slack when performance degrades

+The system is fully containerized and reproducible using Docker Compose.